JustinCharbonneau/Author-Classification/README.md

 Enter the text you want to classify.

 ```
-Enter your sentence : I, if I be aliue, and your minde hold, and your\nDinner worth the eating\n\n   Cassi.
+Enter your sentence: I, if I be aliue, and your minde hold, and your\nDinner worth the eating\n\n   Cassi.
 ```

 Next, the application will clean the input by tokenizing the text, removing stopwords, lemmatizing them and then vectorizing them using a the fitted TF-IDF and Count vectorizers.